iTwin/demo-portal/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-The iTwin Demo Portal is a demonstration of some of the features of the [iTwin Platform](https://developer.bentley.com/itwinplatform/).
+The iTwin Demo Portal is a demonstration of some of the services provided by the [iTwin Platform](https://developer.bentley.com/itwinplatform/).

 ## Environment Variables